-How to watch the Saw movies in order
+How to watch all the Saw movies in order

 How do you watch the Saw movies in order?
 Would you like to play a game?
-The defining horror movie franchise of the 2000s, Saw quickly evolved from a clever, well-made chiller into a sprawling franchise that is now nine films deep.
+The defining horror franchise of the 2000s, Saw quickly evolved from a clever chiller into an ever-expanding cavalcade of bloody murder and far-fetched twists.

 How to watch the Saw movies in chronological order: